 Brie Larson is great as Vers, keeping the character’s somewhat cliche journey compelling while also making sure she’s never anything less than a total badass, even in her more vulnerable moments.
 This is a role that could’ve ended up feeling pretty flat, but Larson’s talent more than justifies Marvel and Disney’s decision to make her the new face of the MCU.
 Her chemistry with Samuel L. Jackson is fantastic as well, and their bond is one of my favorite parts of the film.

 Speaking of Jackson, his portrayal of a relatively green Nick Fury is such a change from those of the character’s “later” appearances in the MCU.
 It’s just different enough to be almost jarring, but close enough that you can still see the similarities between the older and younger versions.
 And holy cow, the de-aging effects used on him are insane!

-In addition to the acting, most of the action in Captain Marvel is a lot of fun too.
+In addition to the acting, most of the action in Captain Marvel is a great too.
 All of the set pieces are drastically different, and allow/force Vers to use her powers in various ways.
-The final battle is definitely the best, and makes it clear that Vers is the one of the most powerful Avengers we’ve seen so far.
+The final battle is definitely the best, and makes it clear that Vers is the most powerful Avenger we’ve seen so far by a significant margin.